danatrace/Dynatrace-AWS-Automation-Use-Cases/setup.md

 ## Dynatrace AWS Automation Use Cases setup step by step guide
 ➡️ [Link to Video Step by Step Guide](https://dynatrace-my.sharepoint.com/:v:/r/personal/daniel_braaf_dynatrace_com/Documents/aws/aws_use_case_setup.mp4?csf=1&web=1&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=HdnZR3)

-Welcome to the Dynatrace AWS Automation Use Cases Setup Step-by-Step Guide.
+Welcome to the Dynatrace AWS Automation Use Cases Setup Guide.
-This guide will walk you through the necessary steps to automatically install all assets needed to successfully implement a collection of Dynatrace AWS remediation use cases, chaos testing workflows to simulate problem patterns for remediation, chaos infrastructure to run these tests on, and an enterprise-grade permission concept consisting of Dynatrace Policies and Groups.
+This guide provides a step-by-step walkthrough for automatically installing all required assets to implement a suite of Dynatrace AWS remediation use cases.
+It includes chaos testing workflows to simulate problem scenarios, infrastructure to support those tests, and a robust enterprise-grade permission model built on Dynatrace Policies and Groups.
-The setup should be run by the Dynatrace user who will serve as the Use Case Owner.
-Please do not skip any of these steps, as skipping a step may lead to an unsuccessful implementation and require manual cleanup.
+The setup must be performed by the designated Dynatrace user who will act as the Workflow Owner.
+Please follow each step carefully—skipping any part may result in an incomplete setup and require manual uninstall steps.

 ### **Step 1: Create user permissions needed to run the setup**
 #### *Create a Dynatrace Policy:*